Cameron Friesen

 Friesen announced his resignation as Minister of Finance in January 2023, and shortly thereafter on February 3, 2023 he resigned his seat as MLA for Morden-Winkler to seek the federal nomination in Portage—Lisgar after Candice Bergen announced the previous fall that she would not be seeking reelection in the 45th Canadian federal election.
+He lost the nomination to Branden Leslie.

 Health minister

 In November 2020 he questioned the motivation of more than 200 experts who raised concerns regarding the seriousness of COVID-19.
 At the time, he claimed he had things under control.
 After he refused to apologize, opposition MLAs including New Democratic Party health critic Uzoma Asagwara and Liberal Party leader Dougald Lamont called on him to resign.